repsheet/repsheet-nginx/README.md

 are some differences between the NGINX and Apache modules and it is important to make them as clear as possible.

-#### The Good

-* This module has much better performance characteristics than the Apache version.
-This is due to the connection recycling code that is present.
-The Apache version will eventually get this feature as well but doesn't at this time.

-* This module supports user cookie values for detecting and blocking actors.

 #### The Unsupported

 * This module does not have the recorder feature that the Apache